CampaignLab/data-pipeline/transformers/js-xlsx/README.md

 ##### input / output:
 `xlsxRead (accessType, fileIn )` reads in an .xlsx file.
 WIP - will be upgracded to include JSON via file & Ajax

 `csvWrite (workbook, fileOut, ignores)` writes workbook memory object to fileOut in CSV.
 Delimters / line endings are hardcoded as `,` and `\r\n`.
 Synchronous file write.
-Receives optional `ignores`, a trim object of rows and columns to supress
+Receives optional `ignores`, a trim object of rows and columns to supress.
+Trim object may or may not include blank lines (auto-genereated ones do not), but blank liones are supressed by default unless includeBlankLines is set.

 ##### simple helpers:
 `canonical (cellNAmeString)` returns a number to sort cell names by, ordered by row then column.